 Eligibility and Selection Criteria

 P4A will provide support and training for up to six investigators.
 Two of these six will be researchers located in and conducting research within the state of New Jersey.
 Applicants must have completed a doctoral degree within the past 10 years and will identify two institutional mentors to advise on career development and research skills as part of their application.

 We welcome all policy research ideas across a range of possible sectors, political ideologies, and perspectives.
 By policies, we mean laws and regulations at the federal, state, and local levels as well as private-sector practices.
 We will prioritize policy research ideas that inform one or more of RWJF’s focus areas: healthy communities, health systems, and healthy children and families.

 More details on eligibility requirements, mentor selection, areas of policy focus, and application materials can be found in the full call for proposals.

 We invite interested researchers to attend a free informational webinar on Wednesday, September 4, 2:30–3:30 p.m.
 (EDT).
 Register here.

 How to Apply

-A recent webinar with representatives from all four of the Robert Wood Johnson Foundation’s signature “for Action” research programs shared more information about the application process, what makes each program unique, and the application evaluation criteria our reviewers use.
+Representatives from all four of the Robert Wood Johnson Foundation’s signature research programs shared more information about the application process, what makes each program unique, and the application evaluation criteria our reviewers use.
 You can access the recording from the March 27, 2018 webinar using the link below.